Why is it important?

 Who or what are UBOs?

-UBO is the abbreviation of ‘Ultimate Beneficial Owner(s)’.
-A UBO is a stakeholder of an organisation and, therefore, the owner, a shareholder or someone with a large amount of control in the organisation.
+UBO is the abbreviation of ‘Ultimate Beneficial Owner(s).
+UBOs are the people who are the ultimate owner or who have control over your organisation.
+For example, they are people with more than 25% of the shares or people who have an economic interest of more than 25%.
 A UBO is always a natural person, never a company.
 There is also the possibility that there is no UBO.
 If there is no UBO, then you should provide the pseudo-UBO.

 How do our contacts become aware that we are conducting a UBO check?

 Ideally, our contacts are not aware of the UBO check.
 We use public sources to ascertain the correct information of the UBOs and directors.
 Unfortunately, not all relationships can be found in public sources and then we have no other option than to contact you to comply with our obligation.
 We do this by letter and a UBO registration form.
 We send these by e-mail.
-Your company fills in if there is a UBO and, subsequently, who that is (or they are) in the organisation.
+Your organisation fills in if there is a UBO and, subsequently, who that is (or they are) in the organisation.
+When there is a UBO, LeasePlan will have to investigate the UBO register.
 LeasePlan registers the information and checks whether one of these persons appears on international sanctions lists.

 What happens if a UBO or director is on a sanctions list or has been connected to money laundering or financing terrorism?